 SOLUTION: Scroll your diopter wheel until the viewfinder looks perfectly in focus.

-If you’re shooting with a macro, it is going to act a little differently to your other lenses.
-I have seen students when they first get their hands on a macro lens feel like there is something wrong with the lens as it appears to take shots that are out of focus, or blurry.
+If you’re shooting with a macro lens, it is going to act a little differently to your other lenses.
+I have seen students when they first get their hands on a macro lens feels like there is something wrong with the lens as it appears to take shots that are out of focus, or blurry.

 SOLUTION: Change your angle and plane of focus to get your subject in sharp images.